SITE UPDATE 31 JULY 2017

 Blenheim I; W Baird; JE Fryatt; Sources; Sites & Links.

 31 March 2002

-Starting from contemporary accounts like Wisdom’s Wings Over Olympus, backed up by a deal of searching records at the Australian Archives, the Australian War Memorial and elsewhere, with personal materials kindly offered by the Edwards, Keeping, Oddie families and others, by March 2002 it was possible to pull together an account of the RAAF and Australian members of the Squadron.
+Starting from contemporary accounts like Wisdom’s Wings Over Olympus, backed up by a deal of searching records at the National Archives of Australia, the Australian War Memorial and elsewhere, with personal materials kindly offered by the Edwards, Keeping, Oddie families and others, by March 2002 it was possible to pull together an account of the RAAF and Australian members of the Squadron.